 When comparing Angel2D vs Corona SDK, the Slant community recommends Corona SDK for most people.
 In the question“What are the best 2D game engines?”
-Corona SDK is ranked 28th while Angel2D is ranked 80th.
+Corona SDK is ranked 24th while Angel2D is ranked 80th.
 The most important reason people chose Corona SDK is:

 Ranked in these QuestionsQuestion Ranking

 Pro Great for prototyping